 Pale Basin

-Here, erosion is not destruction, but creation—the slow architecture of collapse.
+Here, erosion is not destruction, but creation.
+The slow architecture of collapse.
 Gleaming white stone pillars and mounds rise from the earth, shaped over eons by wind, sun, and rain.
 The land is pale, indifferent, and unfamiliar—an environment in constant flux, slowly shifting and sculpting itself over time.
 No maps exist of this place; humans have played no role in its creation.
 It is a landscape shaped only by the relentless forces of nature, changing itself without witness or design.

 Drift